Centrolepis cephaloformis

 Centrolepis cephaloformis is a species of plant in the Restionaceae family and is found in southern Australia.

+Description

 The annual herb typically grows to a height of 1 cm.
 It blooms between August and October.

+Distribution and habitat

 It is found on salt flats and in wet areas among mosses in the Mid West, Wheatbelt and Goldfields-Esperance regions of Western Australia where it grows in sandy-clay soils over granite.